-International Peace Garden – 2017 National Finalist
+International Peace Garden – 2018 National Finalist

-More recent developments in the garden include the two acre sunken garden, the Interpretive Centre and Conservatory.
-The Sunken Garden is home to trees, shrubs and perennial bulbs that are hardy to the local climate.
+More recent developments at the IPG include the two-acre Sunken Garden, the Interpretive Centre and Conservatory.
+The Sunken Garden is an extensive mixed border garden and is home to trees, shrubs and perennials that are hardy to the local climate.
 The Interpretive Centre houses a café, gift shop, library, meeting rooms and public gathering space.